zzdnb/cloud/README.md

 1. **Academic Article:**
    *Title:* "Generating Functions in Combinatorics"
    *Source:* MIT Mathematics
    *Citation:* Manne, K. (2018).
-"Generating Functions in Combinatorics."
+Generating Functions in Combinatorics.
 MIT Mathematics.
-Retrieved from [MIT Mathematics](https://math.mit.edu/research/highschool/primes/materials/2018/conf/15-1%20Manne.pdf)
+Retrieved from [https://math.mit.edu/research/highschool/primes/materials/2018/conf/15-1%20Manne.pdf](https://math.mit.edu/research/highschool/primes/materials/2018/conf/15-1%20Manne.pdf)
    *Summary:* This article provides an extensive exploration of generating functions and their application in combinatorics.
 It discusses how these functions encode sequences into a single algebraic expression, facilitating the analysis and manipulation of the sequences.
 This foundational knowledge is crucial for understanding Jellybean Sequences, as it allows for a structured approach to analyzing and deriving sequence properties.

 2. **Book Chapter:**
    *Title:* "Generatingfunctionology"
    *Author:* Herbert S. Wilf
    *Source:* University of Pennsylvania
    *Citation:* Wilf, H. S. (1994).
-"Generatingfunctionology."
+Generatingfunctionology.
 University of Pennsylvania.
-Retrieved from [Generatingfunctionology PDF](https://www2.math.upenn.edu/~wilf/gfology2.pdf)
+Retrieved from [https://www2.math.upenn.edu/~wilf/gfology2.pdf](https://www2.math.upenn.edu/~wilf/gfology2.pdf)
    *Summary:* Wilf's text is a seminal work in the field of generating functions, providing a comprehensive introduction to their theory and applications.
 It includes practical exercises and examples that demonstrate the versatility of generating functions in solving a wide range of combinatorial problems.
 This resource is particularly valuable for its depth and clarity, making it an essential reference for studying Jellybean Sequences.

 3. **Book Chapter:**
    *Title:* "Enumerative Combinatorics"
    *Source:* Mathematics LibreTexts
    *Citation:* Mathematics LibreTexts.
 "Generating Functions."
-Retrieved from [Mathematics LibreTexts](https://math.libretexts.org/Bookshelves/Combinatorics_and_Discrete_Mathematics/Book%3A_Enumerative_Combinatorics)
+Retrieved from [https://math.libretexts.org/Bookshelves/Combinatorics_and_Discrete_Mathematics/Book%3A_Enumerative_Combinatorics](https://math.libretexts.org/Bookshelves/Combinatorics_and_Discrete_Mathematics/Book%3A_Enumerative_Combinatorics)
    *Summary:* This chapter from "Enumerative Combinatorics" provides an in-depth look at generating functions and their applications in counting combinatorial structures.
 It covers basic to advanced topics, including the formulation and manipulation of generating functions to solve complex problems.
 The text also explores the use of these functions in enumerative problems, making it a critical resource for understanding how Jellybean Sequences can be approached mathematically.

 4. **Journal Article:**
    *Title:* "Combinatorial Constructions of Generating Functions of Cylindric Partitions with Small Profiles into Unrestricted or Distinct Parts"
    *Source:* Arxiv
    *Citation:* Arxiv.
 (2022).
-"Combinatorial Constructions of Generating Functions."
-Retrieved from [Arxiv](https://arxiv.org/abs/2205.13581)
+Combinatorial Constructions of Generating Functions.
+Retrieved from [https://arxiv.org/abs/2205.13581](https://arxiv.org/abs/2205.13581)
    *Summary:* This recent article discusses innovative methods for constructing generating functions, particularly focusing on their use in analyzing cylindric partitions.
 The techniques presented are advanced and provide new perspectives on the construction and utilization of generating functions.
 These methods can be adapted for studying Jellybean Sequences, potentially offering new ways to understand and solve these combinatorial problems.

 #### **Good (Secondary/Tertiary Sources)**